Eberswalde: Festivals

 Since 2004 there is the annual Eberswalde Movie Festival for Independent Film and Documentaries.

 Culinary traditions

 There are some foods that are associated with Eberswalde.
 The most important of them are Eberswalder Spritzkuchen (a special pastry that was invented in Eberswalde in 1832) and Eberswalder Würstchen (sausages).

 Language

 The tongue spoken in the region of Eberswalde is often called Eberswalder Kanaldeutsch (canal German).
 It is not an independent German dialect, but a very extreme mix of the Berlin Dialect and a bit of East Low German.
 Other forms of Kanaldeutsch, that are derived from the Eberswalde form, nearly developed back to the Berlin Dialect.
 That's why Eberswalder Kanaldeutsch is the only one that is in fact sometimes considered as an independent German dialect.

 Gardens

 The Forstbotanischer Garten Eberswalde is a historic botanical garden and arboretum.

+Religion

+Evangelical

+The evangelical city parish of Eberswalde is part of the Evangelical Church Berlin-Brandenburg-Silesian Upper Lusatia (EKBO) and maintains three churches.

+Catholic

+Eberswalde is seat of a deanery since 1938.